Celeriac, Apple and Thyme Soup Recipe

 Toasted seeds to garnish

-- Chop and fry the onion and leek, once softened add the celeriac, apple and garlic and lightly fry for 1 min.
+- To start, chop and fry the onion and leek, once softened add the celeriac, apple and garlic and lightly fry for 1 min.

-- Add the stock and thyme and gently simmer for around 20-25 minutes until the celeriac is soft.
+- Next, add the stock and thyme and gently simmer for around 20-25 minutes until the celeriac is soft.

-- Remove the thyme stalks and blend until smooth.
+- Finally, remove the thyme stalks and blend until smooth.
 Serve with toasted seeds and bread if liked.